ArdenB/TSSRESTREND/NCdemo/README.md

 **Building an R programming environment**

 The latest version of R is available from [CRAN](https://cran.r-project.org/mirrors.html).
-I would also recomment [Rstudio](https://rstudio.com/products/rstudio/download/) as an IDE and for modifing the R packages that is included in this repo.
+The TSSRESTREN package was built with [Rstudio](https://rstudio.com/products/rstudio/download/).

 ```R
 # ========== Install dependincies ==========